-By nature, children this age can be more concerned about their own needs and even act selfishly.
-Often they refuse to share anything that interests them, and they do not easily interact with other children, even when playing side by side, unless it’s to let a playmate know that they would like a toy or object from a playmate.
+Children this age can seem more concerned about their own needs and act selfishly.
+They may refuse to share things that interests them, and they do not interact well with other children, even when playing side by side—that is, unless they want a toy or object from a playmate.

-Ironically, despite your child’s being most interested in himself, much of his playtime will be spent imitating other people’s mannerisms and activities.
-Imitation and “pretend” are favorite games at this age.
-So as your two-year-old puts his teddy to bed or feeds his doll, you may hear him use exactly the same words and tone of voice you use when telling him to go to sleep or eat his vegetables.
-No matter how he resists your instructions at other times, when he moves over into the parent role, he imitates you exactly.
-These play activities help him learn what it’s like to be in someone else’s shoes, and they serve as valuable rehearsals for future social encounters.
-They’ll also help you appreciate the importance of being a good role model, by demonstrating that children often do as we do, not as we say.
+These play activities help your child learn what it's like to be in someone else's shoes, and serve as valuable rehearsals for future social encounters.
+They'll also help you appreciate the importance of being a good role model, by demonstrating that children often do as we do, not as we say.

 Your two-year-old will best learn how to behave around other people by being given plenty of trial runs.
 Don't let their relatively antisocial behavior discourage you from getting playgroups together.
 At first it may be wise to limit the groups to two or three children.
 And although you'll need to monitor the group so that no one gets hurt or overly upset, you should let the children guide themselves as much as possible.
 They need to learn how to play with one another, not with one another's parents.